isomerpages/moe-canberrapri/_events/Virtual Open House 2025.md

 We also help students grow as **Leaders**, encouraging them to step up with confidence, kindness, and integrity—in class and beyond.

 With this mindset, every Canberrian is set to thrive and lead with purpose.
 We’re shaping confident, capable individuals who are ready to make a difference in the world!

-Check out the bubbling excitement of our little Primary 1 and 2 discoverers as they traverse a myriad of specially-curated learning terrains and discover what dazzles and delights their young hearts.
-‘Know Your Part’ is the motto for our Care and Responsibility levels.<br>
 <hr>

 **Learning Spaces and Facilities**